cs3org/cs3-python-client/README.md

 # CS3Client

-`CS3Client` is a Python client for interacting with the CS3 (Cloud Storage Services for Science) API.
+`CS3Client` is a Python client for interacting with the CS3 (Cloud Sync&Share Storage) [APIs](https://github.com/cs3org/cs3apis).
 It allows users to seamlessly communicate with cloud storage services that support CS3 protocols, enabling file management, data transfer, and other cloud-based operations.

 ## Table of Contents